 Junction

 Junctions are an instance of a subclass/specialization of transnet:Junction and are a subclass of TransportNode.
-These entities connect travellers from one TravelledWayLink to another, in particular serving a connection between one or more RoadLinks and is uniquely identified using ORN-provided IDs.
+These entities connect travellers from one TravelledWayLink to another, serving a connection between one or more RoadLinks.They are uniquely identified using ORN-provided IDs.
 Geospatial coordinates are linked using geo:Geometry pointing to a geo:asWKT.
 Each Junction participates in one or more ingress and egress relationships with RoadLinks, ensuring accurate topological representation of the network.